basetenlabs/infrastructure-take-home/README.md

 **Our goal is to evaluate some knowledge of infrastructure and reliability concepts.**

-Try to improve `main.py` to be more resilient to `remote_server.py` failures and add some reliability and infrastructure concepts in.
+Try to improve `main.py` to be more resilient to `https://infrastructure-take-home.fly.dev/` failures by adding some reliability and observability concepts in.
 There are multiple ways to approach this problem and multiple topics you could take on.

 Example topics of improvements to the server: